berkinkartal/cumulus_ansible_modules/README.md

 - [NVDIA AIR Lab with generic DCI topology](https://air.nvidia.com/78798265-2a47-432a-8b69-a7f00ec7a823/Simulation)
 - Connectivity via AIR web GUI or SSH console (internet exposed worker url and TCP port for SSH connection can be found inside AIR simulation)
+- In order to connect to oob-mgmt-server, please open the AIR lab url and check for worker url and port
-- oob=mgmt-server access credentials : ubuntu/Nvidia1!
+- oob-mgmt-server access credentials : ubuntu/Nvidia1!
 - All switches can be connected from oob-management-server using SSH public key authentication
 - Linux servers can be connected with (ubuntu/nvidia) credentials